drxspace/cronoconky/README.md

 #Some words
-So many things should go here but I'm so sorry that I can't do it with my two plus one fingers that ms left me...
+So many things should go here but I'm so sorry that I can't do it with my two plus one fingers that ms disease left me...
-Anyway, if you like it as I do drop me a "letter" telling me that :)
+Anyways, if you like it as I do, drop me a "letter" telling me that :)
 Have fun love and joy ...and don't forget... anything else... put it on the weather :-)